-Representation Reference Consultee/Agent Question Comment Summary Officer Response SIO1516 Bloor Homes (Pegasus NC) 37 Spatial Strategy needs to be consistent with Strategic Priorities to enable Visions.
+Rep resentation R eference Consultee/Agent Question Comment Summary Officer Response Page 207 Consuitee/Agent Question Spatial Strategy needs to be consistent with Strategic Priorities to enable Visions.
 Retaining Vision and approach in LP it therefore follows that the spatial strategy within LPR should focus on main centres and key settlements.
-The strategy should include cross boundary needs.
-Many and GBMA may result in other strategic locations.
-Further development in high order smaller settlements should be identified preferred options should be a combination of Options 1 and a Coulter Lane Burntwood Silon homes 27:3 hectares north east Burntwood SHLAA July 2017 ref 494 907 1123 further submissions 'Call for Sites' and LPA process.
+The strategy should include cross boundary needsRugeley Tamworth and GBMA may result in other strategic locations.
+Further development in high order smaller settlements should be lidentified preferred options should be a combination of Options 1 and 2 and include some elements of Option 3.
+Lind at Coulter Lane Burntwood SHAA July 2017 eff 499 OP 1133 (Inter submissions' Call for Sites' and IPA process.
 Proposals set out in Prom Document includes technical environmental master planning for land both to the east and west of Coulter Lane Burntwood.
-In summary Land West of Coulter Lane, 22.8 hectares 400 dwellings 37dph, vehicular access 2x Church Road 1 restricted access Coulter Lane, hierarchy of street tree lined secondary shared surfacesteriary lanes and drives respect landform provide views key focal points, pedestrian and cycle routs including potental link to Fulfren primary school, housing mix - Policy H1, low density development along outer edges, new green spaces retention of existing landscape features provision of new Green Belt boundary to the north side using physical landscape features.
-Bectaves 8 dwellings medium density 2x vehicular access off Coulter Lane Mix H1 urban edge strong boundary with Coulter lane, public open space, provision of new green belt boundary to the north of the site using physical landscape features.
-Refined following further technical environmental and design work.
-Benefits of Development logical modest extension to Burntwood 480 homesarg of homes proportunity to assist in addressing the following.
-Temporary employment supported by the construction phase.
-Contribution of the construction phase to economic output, Growing labour force, household spend, Increased Council Tax income, CIL Receipts, affordable housing delivery.
-Benefits are aligned to objectives Comments noted.
-The Local Plan Review will consider the most appropriate Spatial Strategy.
-This will be informed by a range of evidence.
-FI Real Estate Management Agree the quantum of economic growth planned for development and use within the District will need to be considered as part of the review process and agrees this needs to be aligned to residential growth as they are related.
-Supports the approach and related and is keen to seek acknowledgement from the Council that it will take account the potential of existing employment sites like Drayton Manor Business Park to be improved and expanded given its sustainability credentials.
+In summary Land West of Coulter Lane, 22.8 hectares 400 dwellings 37dph, vehicular access 2x Church Road 1 restricted access Coulter Lane lang outer edge, new green spaces retention of existing landscape features.
+Braces estemation of existing landscape features.
+Braces estemation of the redge for the strategy for the redge features.
+Braces retention of by the construction phase control to the outer lane, public open space, provision of new green belt boundary to the north of the site using physical landscape features.
+Brace Bedlings medium density 2x vehicular access off Coulter Lane Mix H1 urban edge strong boundary with Coulter lane, public open space, provision of new green belt boundary to the sorth of the site using physical landscape features.
+Brace Bedlings M2 weblicular access off Coulter Lane Mix H1 urban edge strong.
+Reference Refen Officer Response FI Real Estate Management Supports the approach and related and is keen to seek acknowledgement from the Council that it will take account the potential of existing employment sites like Drayton Manor Business Park to be improved and expanded given its sustainability credentials.
 The review needs to cover a range of new policies and related land allocations which link to the need for comprehensive review of Green Belt at strategic and local levels.
-SIO1517 (DPP) FI Real Estate Management 4 In summary a tranche of policies on employment land and premises need to be formulated.
-The focus for employment growth will be considered through the Review process SIO1518 (DPP) 5 See response to Q4 See response to Q4
+(000) SIO1517 (DPP) FI Real Estate Management 4 In summary a tranche of policies on employment land and premises need to be formulated.
+The focus for employment growth will be considered through the Review process